-In the spring and summer months you may have noticed that not all the baby birds are born with the same skills, just compare a baby robin to a baby canada goose.
-One hatches with eyes closed, barely any down fuzz while the other hatches with complete down, eyes open and within the day is walking around alongside its parents.
+In the spring and summer months you may have noticed that not all baby birds are born with the same skills, just compare a baby robin to a baby canada goose.
+One hatches with eyes closed, barely any down fuzz while the other hatches with complete down, eyes open and within the day is walking around alongside its parents, feeding itself.
 That’s because different species employ different strategies for development.
 The robin would be called altricial, which means their born blind, almost naked, and completely reliant on parents and so requiring extensive care from their parent/parents.
 The canada goose on the other hand are precocial, meaning that they are independent shortly after hatching.

 Each has its own strengths and weaknesses, and have reasons for why that species evolution took this course of growth.